facebookarchive/origami/_documentation/basics/Animations.md

     </div>
   </div>

-For example, if you want to animate a Layer's width from 100px to 200px.
-You would specify a Start Value of 100, and an End Value of 200.
-In combination with the animated 0 to 1 value from above, you can easily animate a Layer's width.
+For example, if you want to animate a Layer's width from 100px to 200px, you would specify a Start Value of 100, and an End Value of 200.
+The animated 0 to 1 (or Progress) value from the animation patch will get converted to go from 100 to 200.

 With a Progress of 0: